 Q: How many spaces are available?

-A: The Gender Equity Hall will house approximately 84 students for the 2012–13 academic year.
+A: The Gender Equity Hall houses approximately 84 students throughout the academic year.

 Q: How will the bathrooms work?